snare/voltron/README.md

     $ pip install voltron

-If you want to be bleeding edge, clone this repo and install with `setup.py`:

-    $ python setup.py install
+Voltron needs to be installed using the version of Python that your debugger is linked with.
+If Voltron cannot be loaded after installing it with the `pip` in your path, you probably have multiple versions of Python installed.
+See the more detailed [installation documentation](https://github.com/snare/voltron/wiki/Installation) for more info.

 Quick Start
 -----------

 1. If your debugger has an init script (`.lldbinit` for LLDB or `.gdbinit` for GDB) configure it to load Voltron when it starts by sourcing the `entry.py` entry point script.
 The full path will be inside the `voltron` package.
-For example, on OS X it might be */Library/Python/2.7/site-packages/voltron/entry.py*.
+For example, on macOS it might be */Library/Python/2.7/site-packages/voltron/entry.py*.
 If you don't add this to your init script, you'll need to execute the commands after starting your debugger.

     LLDB: